zac-garby/electronic-sim/README.md

  - [ ] Add testing
  - [x] Add syntax highlighting into the micro-controller script editor
  - [x] Add error reporting to micro-controllers
+ - [ ] Add data stores (numeric, string, object, boolean) for use with micro-controllers

 ## Misc.
 _This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)._